IMPORTANT SAFETY INFORMATION

 When using DURAGESIC®:

 - Do not change your dose.
 Apply DURAGESIC® exactly as prescribed by your healthcare provider.
+Use the lowest dose possible for the shortest time needed.

 - See the detailed Instructions for Use for information about how to apply and dispose of the DURAGESIC® patch.